jalcine/website/src/_posts/2015-01-10-ambitions-wintermute.markdown

 The core library of Wintermute, `libwintermute` is meant to provide the
 following:

-  * **cross-platform remote produce calling**: The biggest challenge I think that I might have when porting to new platforms would be getting Wintermute to send information from one remote machine to another.
+  * **cross-platform local/remote procedure calling**: The biggest challenge I think that I might run into when porting to new platforms would be getting Wintermute to send information from one remote machine to another.
 Discovering hosts to communicate with can be tricky since (from a security standpoint) people can potentially spoof instances of Wintermute, query for [PII][] and fuck things up.
 Having a known central "hub" of sorts is desirable but falls back to that idea of a central point of failure.
 It's a problem I'll have to revisit time and time again.

   * **extensibility support**: Wintermute's core library handles the work of managing plugins for specific instances so that one can work knowing that a